TMT - Turkmenistani Manat

 The Turkmenistani Manat is the currency of Turkmenistan.
 Our currency rankings show that the most popular Turkmenistani Manat exchange rate is the TMT to USD rate.
-The currency code for Manats is TMT, and the currency symbol is T. Below, you'll find Turkmenistani Manat rates and a currency converter.
+The currency code for Turkmenistan Manat is TMT, and the currency symbol is T. Below, you'll find Turkmenistani Manat rates and a currency converter.

 |Name